zsylvester/meanderpy/README.md

 ## Google Colab notebook

-If you don't want to deal with any local Python enviornments and installations, you should be able to run meanderpy in [this Google Colab notebook](https://colab.research.google.com/drive/1eZgGD_eXddaAeqxmI9guGIcTjjrLXmKO?usp=sharing).
+If you don't want to deal with any local Python environments and installations, you should be able to run meanderpy in [this Google Colab notebook](https://colab.research.google.com/drive/1eZgGD_eXddaAeqxmI9guGIcTjjrLXmKO?usp=sharing).

 ## Related publications